 Kidneys – Yin organ of Water

-The kidneys are the Yin organ of the Water Element.
-As an organ that represents conservation, storage, and an infinite potential, the kidneys maintain the balance of the water and bodily fluids.
+The kidneys are the Yin organ of the Water Element, an organ that represents conservation, storage, and an infinite potential.

 As mentioned in Taoist sexology: Is sex good or bad?
 Jing is considered to be the three treasures of the human body.
 Our original Jing is inherited from our parents, while our acquired Jing is developed through the consumption of water, food, and air.
 Therefore, we can fortify our Jing through proper diet and lifestyle.